chartjs/chartjs-plugin-datalabels/docs/guide/typescript.md

 # TypeScript

 This plugin provides TypeScript type declaration files bundled in the npm package so that types of this plugin options are checked when building your TypeScript project.
-Note that you also need the `@types/chart.js` package, if not already installed:

 ```sh
 npm install --save-dev @types/chart.js